Quratul-ain/AAF_Preferences_/README.md

 * arg4: specify the path of the folder where you want to save the results excel file.

-**Following are the instructions to compile and run (2) ArgumentationApproxPreferencesScale.java - Source code for computing and verifying preferences using approximate for larger AAF sizes.**
+**Following are the instructions to compile and run (2) ArgumentationApproxPreferencesScale.java - Source code for computing and verifying preferences using the approximate approach for larger AAF sizes.**

 Eclipse IDE is used for compiling and running the code.
 Specify the arguments (arg1, arg2, arg3, arg4) by clicking Run -> Run Configurations -> Arguments.